jdraiv/AdLinkr/CONTRIBUTING.md

 # Contributing

-When contributing to this project, if there is not already an existing issue, then please create one to open discussions aroiund the changes.
+When contributing to this project, if there is not already an existing issue, then please create one to open discussions around the changes.
 If there is already a triaged issue ready for work, please express your desire to work on this issue in a comment to avoid multiple parties working on the same item.